linsomniac/uplaybook/README.md

 # uPlaybook

-A Python-like declarative IT automation tool.
+A Python-syntax declarative IT automation tool.

 **Note**: This is a work in progress.
 See "State" below.

 uPlaybook takes ideas from Ansible and Cookiecutter and gives it a Python syntax rather than YAML.
+Playbooks are like shell scripts, oriented specifically towards setting up systems or environments.
+Playbooks include CLI argument handling, which traditionally has been tricky to do well in shell scripts.

+Despite its simplicity, uPlaybook doesn't compromise on functionality.
+The core tasks can be augmented by arbitrary Python code for ultimate power.

-The desired state of the system is specified via this "playbook" and associated templates and data.
+The desired state of the system is specified via a "playbook" and associated templates and data.
 You can then run this playbook, providing additional arguments for this run.

-Use cases:
+## Use cases:

 - Shell scripts, but declarative rather than command-based.
 Built in arg parsing, templating, "handlers" called when changes are made, and encryption of secrets.